---f filename

-See Rules for specifying a filename or directory as parameters, page 260.

-Use this option to make the linker read command line options from the named file, with the default filename extension xcl.
+Syntax f filename Parameters See Rules for specifying a filename or directory as parameters, page 238.
+Description Use this option to make the linker read command line options from the named file, with the default filename extension xcl .
 In the command file, you format the items exactly as if they were on the command line itself, except that you may use multiple lines, because the newline character acts just as a space or tab character.
 Both C and C++ style comments are allowed in the file.
 Double quotes behave in the same way as in the Microsoft Windows command line environment.

-If you use the linker option --dependencies, extended command line files specified using --f will generate a dependency, but those specified using -f will not generate a dependency.

---dependencies, page 319 and -f, page 323.
+If you use the linker optiondependencies, extended command line files specified usingf will generate a dependency, but those specified using -f will not generate a dependency.
+See also dependencies, page 289 and -f, page 294.
+To set this option, use Project>Options>Linker>Extra Options .

---force output
+--force_output